Video switching has been commonplace since cameras were first installed on military vehicles. So what’s new with “smart video switching”?

 Smart video switching lets system designers, and more importantly a vehicle crew, leverage the benefits of networked video.
 The underlying architectural structure in vehicle electronics (vetronics) systems is evolving from a standalone point-to-point system to a networked approach.
 Traditional military imaging systems typically rely on a hardwired connection between a camera and a standard video switcher that then routes the feed to processing or display systems.
 This centralized approach isolates video to within the vehicle, makes it difficult to interface equipment in multi-vendor designs, and limits scalability.

 Designers are now seeking more efficient ways to network devices across a unified, managed, and secure network.
 NGVA, GVA and VICTORY standards outline Ethernet as the protocol of choice for this service-oriented networked architecture to leverage multicasting, cabling, and cost benefits.
-Read more about Ethernet and military standards in this whitepaper.
+Read more about Latency for Situational Awareness and Driving Applications in this whitepaper.

 A distributed Ethernet approach lets designers benefit from a scalable, customizable architecture.
 This could mean starting with a basic system networking cameras to displays.
 Based on the same architecture, designers can evolve to a fully redundant multi-camera, multi-sensor system integrating recording and dismounted soldier and command center communications.